EddyKaggia/azure-fundamentals/cloud-architecture.md

 > ### SQL Server Stretch Database

-    Dynamically stretch warm and cold transactional data from MicroSoft SQL Server 2016 to Microsoft Azure.
+    Dynamically stretch warm and cold transactional data from Microsoft SQL Server 2016 to Microsoft Azure.

 Scaling **Out** - Add more servers of the same size Scaling **In** - Remove more servers of the same size